wikimint/.github/profile/README.md

 ### 🛠️ Productivity & Business Utilities

 Practical tools that help automate workflows and improve day-to-day productivity for individuals and teams.

 ---

-## 📦 Featured Projects

-### wmCaptcha

-A lightweight, privacy-friendly CAPTCHA alternative that works without third-party tracking or external dependencies.

-### wm-cookie-consent

-A customizable cookie consent solution designed for GDPR and privacy compliance, built with performance and developer experience in mind.

----